pmichaillat/econ-182/README.md

 + [Discussion forum](https://github.com/pmichaillat/unemployment/discussions) - This collaborative discussion forum is designed to get you help quickly and efficiently.
 You can ask and answer questions, share updates, have open-ended conversations, and follow along course announcements.
 + [Lecture handouts](https://github.com/pmichaillat/unemployment/tree/main/handouts) - This folder contains handouts distributed in lecture.
 The handouts are designed to help you develop your research ideas and collect questions about the lecture videos.
 + [Reading material](https://github.com/pmichaillat/unemployment/tree/main/readings) - This folder contains book chapters and articles that may be hard to find online.
-+ [Presentation examples](https://github.com/pmichaillat/unemployment/tree/main/presentations) - This folder contains examples of presentations.
++ [Presentation templates](https://github.com/pmichaillat/unemployment/tree/main/templates) - This folder contains templates for presentations of research and readings.
+The folder also contains a few examples of presentations from previous years.
 + [LaTeX code for presentation slides](https://github.com/pmichaillat/unemployment/tree/main/latex/presentation) - Complete code to produce a presentation with LaTeX.
 Just upload the files to Overleaf and start writing your slides!
 + [LaTeX code for research paper](https://github.com/pmichaillat/unemployment/tree/main/latex/paper) - Complete code to produce a research paper with LaTeX.
 Just upload the files to Overleaf and start writing your paper!